ErfanMonfared13/C-_Tricks/README.md

 # C-_Tricks

-A collection of useful C# tips and tricks to write cleaner, faster, and more efficient code.
+A collection of useful C# tips and tricks.

+## Author
+This repository is created and maintained by **Erfan Monfared**.
+Focused on sharing simple, practical, and powerful C# techniques.